 As I worked to heal, I realized something important - the tools that supported my recovery (a deep dive into neuroscience, the daily practice of emotional regulation, and the work of reclaiming my own agency) were not unique to my experience.
 These are the very tools EVERYONE needs to navigate the challenges of being human.

-I use my personal story, my leadership experience, and my understanding of brain-based science to create learning experiences that rooted in story, science, and real life.
 My work helps people better understand themselves, navigate ongoing change, and grow with intention.

 Whether through a speaking engagement, a workshop or training experience, or a book, my focus is always the same: